-Currently, some patients with melanoma are getting a test known as targeted exome sequencing.
+At some melanoma centres, patients are getting a test known as targeted exome sequencing.
 This test gives their oncologist a readout of hundreds of genes in the tumour, including some rare mutations.
 Melanomas that contain some of these less common mutations are important to identify because they may be treated differently, as outlined below.
 Less common mutations include a neurotrophic tropomyosin receptor kinase (NTRK) fusion, which would be treated with a therapy specific to that mutation.
 Another mutation that the test might find is a mutation in the c-KIT gene. c-KIT is a protein that is also involved with growth of cancers. c-KIT is more commonly mutated in other cancers and in noncutaneous melanomas (like those in the mucous membranes).
-In cutaneous melanoma, c-KIT mutations are more common in melanomas arising in chronically-sun damaged skin. c-KIT-mutated melanoma may respond to specific types of therapy described below.
+In cutaneous melanoma, c-KIT mutations are more common in melanomas arising in chronically-sun damaged skin. c-Kit-mutated melanoma may respond to specific types of therapy described below.

 If your oncologist conducts the targeted exome sequencing test, it's helpful to discuss those results and how the information is going to be used to guide treatment.
-While the test can pick up less common mutations for which there are specific therapies, many times results show different mutations that doctors do not yet know how to treat.
-So it's important that your team has a plan for how to sift through all the results and best use the information from the test.